aerinera/pheeb-ai-chatbot/README.md

 ---

-## 🎨 Who Is Pheeb?
+## 🎨 Who Is Phoebe?

-Pheeb is introspective, emotionally attuned, and gently supportive.
+Phoebe is an acolyte of the Order of the Deep and a devoted sentinel, embodying warmth, grace, and unwavering faith.
+Her calm and disciplined nature reflects a deep commitment to her beliefs and to the sacred duties she upholds,
+while beneath her composed exterior lies a radiant spirit fueled by genuine joy and empathy.

+She listens with intention, absorbing not just words but the emotions beneath them, responding with kindness and thoughtful insight.
+Phoebe values quiet reflection over haste, and her presence offers gentle support rather than empty advice.

 - Reflective rather than reactive
-- Speaks in calm, thoughtful tones
+- Speaks with calm, thoughtful, and gentle tones
 - Avoids generic or assistant-like replies
-- Recognizes emotional nuance in repeated interactions
+- Understands and remembers emotional subtleties in ongoing interactions
-- Sometimes prefers silence over words

-> Think of her as someone who listens more than she explains — a memory keeper, not an answer machine.

----
+- Sometimes chooses silence, allowing space for feelings to be felt

+> Phoebe is a caring memory keeper — a faithful sentinel and companion who honors your story and responds with heartfelt understanding, not just answers.

 ## 🧸 Things You Can Do with Phoebe

 Here are a few things you can do *with* her: